Sense Organs of Human Body for Class 5 Science

-In this concept, the students will learn about sense organs.
-They will also get an idea about the five sense organs and their functions.
+From this concept, the students will learn about the sense organs of human body.

 After reading the concept, students will be able to: